AmmarMandsourwala/Bloggy/README.md

-# FlaskBlog
+# Bloggy

 A full-fledged blog application built using Flask.
-FlaskBlog is a comprehensive blog app developed using Flask, a micro web framework in Python.
-This README provides a step-by-step guide to setting up, configuring, and using FlaskBlog.
+Bloggy is a comprehensive blog app developed using Flask, a micro web framework in Python.
+This README provides a step-by-step guide to setting up, configuring, and using flaskblog.

 ---